-Coercion or exploitation
+Coercion or exploitation, and

-Abuse of power
+Abuse of power.

-(adapted from AA Australia’s Safeguarding Policy).
+(Adapted from AA Australia’s Safeguarding Policy).

-Newcomers 3.
-Newcomers The following is taken directly from the AA Australia Safeguarding Policy (2024):
+3. Newcomers The following is taken directly from the AA Australia Safeguarding Policy (2024):

+“Often when a new Member joins AA a feeling of hope and the lifting of despair can lead to thinking that every AA Member has their best interests at heart.
+Experience shows that most AA Members will offer great support, but a few may not.
+Groups may wish to include the pamphlet Safety and AA Flyer in their Newcomer literature pack and encourage new Members to join a Group and participate in the Group Conscience.”

 Children and Young People

 The CSO recognises that children and young people are vulnerable and require additional care.
-CSO committee members and volunteers should follow the Code of Conduct standards outlined in the AA Child Safe Guideline (GL-34).
+CSO committee members and volunteers should follow the Code of Conduct standards outlined in the AA Child Safey Guideline (GL-34).
 In particular:

 Members should avoid being alone with a person under 18 who has come to AA for help.